 After a sudden death, the last thing that many family members want to be concerned with is a potential legal claim.
 However, it is critical that a family meets with an attorney as soon as possible to discuss the matter.
 Over time, witnesses begin to forget what they saw and heard, and evidence could become lost.
 In addition, in most circumstances, Georgia law requires family members to file suit within two years of a death.

-After losing your loved one in a senseless accident, you might find it hard to think about anything resembling a legal battle.
+After losing your loved one in a senseless accident, you might find it hard to think about a legal battle.
 A Macon wrongful death lawyer knows how hard it is.
+At Childers & McCain, LLC, fierce advocacy is a top priority.
 They could help you work towards a settlement or litigation outcome that allows you to rebuild your life after your loved one’s loss.
-Contact the office today for more.
+Contact the office today at 478-254-2007 or contact us online for a free consultation.